Jejeet/Jejeet/README.md

 - 👋 Hi, I’m @Jejeet
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Solving real problems
 - 🌱 I’m currently learning NodeJs
-- 💞️ I’m looking to collaborate on ecommerce websites
+- 💞️ I’m looking to collaborate on ecommerce websites and mobile applications
-- 📫 How to reach me owonikokoadewumi01@gmail.com
+- 📫 How to reach me adewumiowonikoko@gmail.com

 <!---
 Jejeet/Jejeet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.